mark-watson/Clojure-AI-Book/manuscript/openai.md

 " every day.
 The salty air puffed through their pores.
 He had enjoyed her company.
 Maybe he did need a companion"
 ~~~~~~~~

-The function **summarize** is very similar to the function **completions** except the JSON data passed to the API has a few additional parameters that let the API know that we want a text summary:
+The function **summarize** is very similar to the function **completions** except the JSON data passed to the API has a few additional parameters that lets the API know that we want a text summary:

 - presence_penalty - penalize words found in the original text (we set this to zero)
 - temperature - higher values the randomness used to select output tokens.
 If you set this to zero, then the same prompt text will always yield the same results (I never use a zero value).